fsherratt/upgraded-parakeet/docs/setup.md

 - Login using the password `vagrant`

-- If everything has worked correctly you should now have a full screen virtual machine (you may need to log in and out) — Now go and make something awesome.
+If everything has worked correctly you should now have a full screen virtual machine (you may need to log in and out).
+To start and stop the virtual machine you can either use the virtualbox gui or vagrant in the command line.

+Now go and make something awesome.

 For next steps see — [Next Steps](#next)